akononovicius/conference-badge-generator/README.md

 ## Requirements for the list of participants

 * CSV format with "," as separators (other format requirements are outlined in d3 v4 documentation)
+* save as participants.csv in the same folder as index.html
 * first line must contain column labels
 * column labels must include:
     * name - to mark column which stores participants' names